mjacker/docker-samples/README.md

 # Docker

-This repository contains some samples small project using docker cli.
-Currently studing about docker-compose.
+This repository contains some small projects samples using docker cli.

+Samples:

+- node-hello-world
+- node-volume-nodemon
+- compose-network-wordpress-mysql